juseice/juseice/README.md

 ### Hi there 👋
+I'm juseice, just a student now.
+Currently learning UE4 but still unable to program something on my own.
+I was working on translating TESV's mods into Chinese.
+But after Skyrim Citizen closed, I stop working on it.
+Paradox games fans!
+Also want to mod some games like Stellaris and Crusader Kings.
+Who knows what will happen in the future.

 <!--
 **juseice/juseice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.